simplesalt/main-9bc77/content/Help.md

 Let me know:

-### The fundamentals

-What are your goals?

-What is your biggest bottleneck or problem?

-Who would you like to meet?

 ### Referrals

-Who is your ideal client?
+- Who is your ideal client?
 Industry, size, culture, budget, problems.

-How do you most frequently engage with new clients?
+- How do you most frequently engage with new clients?
 What are you most known for?

+### Beyond customer acquisition

+- What are your goals?

+- What is your biggest bottleneck or problem?

+- Who would you like to meet?